Omoni Oboli

 Omoni Oboli (born 22 April 1978) is a Nigerian actress, scriptwriter, film director and producer.
 She studied at the New York Film Academy and has written several screenplays, including The Figurine (2009), Anchor Baby (2010), Fatal Imagination, Being Mrs Elliott, The First Lady and Wives on Strike (2016).
-In 2018, she starred and directed the comedy film, Moms at War.
+In 2018, she starred in and directed the comedy film Moms at War.

 Early life and education

-Oboli was born in Benin City, Edo State in the South-southern region of Nigeria.
-She is a descendant of Mosogar, a small village in Delta State, South-south Nigeria.
-Omoni Oboli completed both her primary and secondary school education in Benin City, Edo State.
-After completing her secondary school education, Omoni Oboli proceeded to University of Benin, Edo State, Nigeria and graduated with a bachelor's degree in French (2nd Class Upper division).
-Following the completion of her first degree, Omoni Oboli went abroad for further studies at the New York Film Academy where she studied digital editing in a 4-week workshop.
+Oboli was born in Benin City, Edo State.
+She is a descendant of Mosogar, a small village in Delta State.
+Oboli completed her primary and secondary education in Benin City and later earned a Bachelor of Arts in French (Second Class Upper Division) from the University of Benin.
+After completing her degree, Oboli attended a four-week digital editing workshop at the New York Film Academy.

 Career

-Omoni began her movie career with her first movie role in Bitter Encounter (1996), where she played a secretary.
-Her next was Shame.
-She then went on to play the lead female character in three major movies; Not My Will, Destined To Die and Another Campus Tale.
-After enjoying a brief career in 1996, Omoni left the movie industry to complete her university education.
-She married immediately after school and did not return to the industry until a decade later.
-An act she said almost made her quit movie.
-She got back to the screen in 2009 then she realised the industry has no space for her anymore.
-Then she decided to start the production of her movies.
+Oboli began her film career in Bitter Encounter (1996), where she played a secretary.
+Her next film role was in Shame.
+She played the lead roles in Not My Will, Destined To Die, and Another Campus Tale.
+After a brief early career in 1996, Oboli left the film industry to complete her university education.
+She got married immediately after school and returned to the industry a decade later in 2009, where she began producing her own films.

-Omoni has several screenplays to her credit, including her film Wives On Strike as well as The Rivals, a movie she co-produced with her friend and won the prize for Best International Drama at the New York International Independent Film & Video Festival.
-It was the first Nigerian film to be premiered since the festival’s inception in 2003.
-The movie was given a 3-star rating out of 4 by the festival's judges.
-Omoni Oboli has played lead roles in mainstream films, including: The Figurine (2009), Anchor Baby (2010), Being Mrs Elliot, and Fifty (2015).
-She is also the first actress from Nollywood to win Best Actress in two international festivals, (that are not organized by Nigerians or Africans), in the same year (2010).
-This she did at the Harlem International Film Festival and the Los Angeles Movie Awards for her lead role in the movie Anchor Baby.
+Oboli has several screenplays to her credit, including Wives On Strike as well as The Rivals, a film she co-produced with her friend that won Best International Drama at the New York International Independent Film & Video Festival.
+It was the first Nigerian film to premiere at the festival since its inception in 2003.
+The film received 3/4 stars from the festival's judges.
+Oboli has played lead roles in films, including The Figurine (2009), Anchor Baby (2010), Being Mrs Elliott, and Fifty (2015).
+In 2010, she became the first actress from Nollywood to win Best Actress at two international festivals, not organized by Nigerians or Africans.
+She received the accolades at the Harlem International Film Festival and the Los Angeles Movie Awards for her role in Anchor Baby.